 - a.
 Develop and implement procedures and practices that translate the Board's goals, objectives, and risk tolerances into operating standards that are well understood by staff; - b.
-Establish lines of authority and responsibility for managing individual risk elements in line with the Board's overall direction; - c.
+Establish lines of authority and responsibility for managing individual risk elements in line with the Board's overall direction: - c.
 Risk identification, measurement, monitoring and control procedures; - d.
 Establish effective internal controls that cover each risk management process; - e.
 Ensure that the Group's risk management processes are properly documented; - f.
-Create adequate awareness to make risk management a part of the corporate culture of the Group; - g.
-Ensure that risk remains within the boundaries established by the Board; and - h.
-Ensure that business lines comply with risk parameters and prudent limits established by the Board;
+Create adequate awareness to make risk management a part of the corporate culture of the Group;